sudo-js/make-me-a-sandwich/README.md

 ### Extras

-The debug version, `build/debug/sudo.js`, contains the basic 'modules' as well as the others located in the `extras` directory that have been tested and documented.
-A basic build is also available (`sudo-basic`), this serves as an example of how to configure a custom build of
-`sudo.js` if desired.
+The debug version, `build/debug/sudo.js`, contains the Base, Container, Model, View and Observable 'modules'.
+Others are located, appropriately enough, in the `extras` dir (such as a `Navigator` for push-state/hash-change observation, and `template` for string-style templating).
+Others may come in the future, they may come from you.